ThatQuiz Test Library Take this test now

 A) Tropical rainforest climate (Af).

-D) Tropical monsoon climate (Am).
+B) Tropical monsoon climate (Am).

 • 24.
 What happens to areas in the Everglades that remain flooded for more than nine months out of the year?

-B) They become dry and barren.
+A) They become dry and barren.

-C) They are covered by marl.
+B) They are usually covered by peat.

-D) They are usually covered by peat.
+C) They are covered by sand dunes.

 • 25.
 What type of climate is characterized by long, hot, and very wet summers and warm, dry winters in the Everglades?